-In this post however, we’ll be focusing on crochet patterns for t-shirts.
-I always enjoy making sweaters during the winter but somehow I have never crocheted a t-shirt!
-After creating this list I cannot wait to get started on my first although I’m still undecided which pattern I’ll use.
-I had a hard time whittling my list down to ten patterns because there’s so many great t-shirt projects available!
+In this post, I’ll be focusing on crochet patterns for T-shirts.
+I always enjoy making sweaters during the winter but somehow I have never crocheted a T-shirt!
+After creating this list I cannot wait to get started on my first although I’m still undecided about which pattern I’ll use.
+I had a hard time whittling my list down to ten patterns because there are so many great T-shirt projects available!
 As always I’ve tried to include both free and paid patterns as well as making sure there are patterns for most crochet ability levels.

 I hope you find your next crochet t-shirt pattern in this list – let me know in the comments which one is your favourite!